FinTech is the New Normal: Predictions and Trends for the Future of Financial Technologies.

 Last year, we shared some of the top predictions about the future of financial technologies.
-Almost a year later, we can see some new and exciting fintech trends, and in this article, we are going to share our favourites.
+Almost a year later, we can see some new and exciting fintech trends, and in this article, we are going to share our favorites.

 Artificial Intelligence Replaces Advisors